PeterMLambert/gossipd/README.txt

 gossippeers.py  - peer class and functions
-rsa.py          - functions for RSA encryption, and key generation mpfhf.py        - a python implementation of the MP fabulous hash function showmyip.py     - a script to check ip address gossipconfig.py - configuration settings for gossipd client.py		- GUI client for the gossipd protocol
+rsa.py          - functions for RSA encryption, and key generation mpfhf.py        - a python implementation of the MP fabulous hash function gossipconfig.py - configuration settings for gossipd client.py		- GUI client for the gossipd protocol